tinacms/tina.io/content/docs/integration/frameworks.md

 ![basic editor](https://res.cloudinary.com/forestry-demo/image/upload/v1647455231/tina-io/docs/basic-editor.png)

-> Tina also allows support for ["Contextual Editing"](/docs/contextual-editing/overview/) so that editors can see their pages being updated in real-time as they make changes.
-Contextual editing is currently limited to React-based frameworks (NextJS, React, etc).
+> Tina also allows support for ["Visual Editing"](/docs/contextual-editing/overview/) so that editors can see their pages being updated in real-time as they make changes.
+Visual editing is currently limited to React-based frameworks (NextJS, React, etc).

 ## Configuring Tina with each framework